alexanderthurn/cannergrow-exporter/README.md

 Firefox:

-- Warning: As the time i am writing this, Firefox does not support the manifest v3 so this extension does not work.
 - Go to about:debugging#/runtime/this-firefox
 - Click on "Load Temporary Add-On"
 - Select any file within this directory (e.g. manifest.json)